 - Comics are also known to reveal what characters are thinking or saying through speech bubbles or thought bubbles.
 Question marks, exclamation marks, or various types of lines may surround their heads to indicate unspoken questions, concerns, or feelings.

 Do you have a unique interpretation of an existing visual masterpiece, such as a drawing, painting, or sculpture?
-Depict any feelings the piece evokes for you through your own artwork.
+Request that your creative professional depicts any feelings the piece evokes for you by describing them in visual terms.
 Its historical and cultural context may also be important; try to envision the artist’s daily environment, and even do some informal research if you need to.
 This is a great way to clear your mind of your existing influences and find new ways to be creative.

 Allow yourself to be influenced by sounds as well: anything from the natural rustle of wind to spoken conversations to pre-recorded or live, interactive music.